Tilbury Football Club

-Tilbury F.C. now have concrete proof that they were formed in 1895, and first affiliated to Essex F.A. in 1896.
+Tilbury F.C. now have concrete proof that they were formed in 1889, and competed in the Gravesend League from 1889/1890.
 With the Docks being the only employer of any size in the area, all the Players and Officials of the Club were Dockers, hence the adoption of the nickname, “The Dockers”, which still stands today.

 The aim of the Club was to gain success at Junior level via the Essex Junior Cup, and thereby to eventually bring Senior Level Football to the Town.
 Tilbury soon made a name at the Junior level, with successive League championships, and an appearance in the Final of the Junior Cup in 1903/04, where they were defeated after a replay by Chelmsford Arc Works.
 It was to be another 5 years before they reached the Final again, in 1908/09, but this time they carried off the Trophy by defeating the County’s oldest club, Saffron Walden Town.